Troubleshooting source Exchange Server connectivity

 - the administrator's mailbox is hidden from Exchange Address List,

-- the administrator's mailbox name or credentials were misspelled,
+- the administrator's credentials were misspelled,

 - the administrator's credentials expired,